History of the Macedonians (ethnic group): Modern era

-During the rule of the Ottomans, the local Bulgarians, Serbs, Albanians and others organized a number of uprisings: Mariovo uprising (1564), Karposh's Rebellion (1689), Kresna-Razlog Uprising (1878) etc. According to the Preliminary Treaty of San Stefano between Russia and the Ottoman Empire signed at the end of the Russo-Turkish War (1877–78), Macedonia was granted to the new autonomous self-governing Principality of Bulgaria.
+During the rule of the Ottomans, the local Bulgarians, Serbs, Albanians and others organized a number of uprisings: Mariovo uprising (1564), Karposh's Rebellion (1689), Kresna-Razlog Uprising (1878) etc.

+According to the Preliminary Treaty of San Stefano between the Russian and the Ottoman Empire signed at the end of the Russo-Turkish War (1877–78), most of Macedonia was granted to the new autonomous self-governing Principality of Bulgaria.
 However, the Great Powers, particularly England and Austria grew alarmed with what they saw as extension of Russian power, since Bulgaria was a fellow Slavic Orthodox country that could be easily swayed by Russia.
 Additionally, they feared that a too rapid collapse of Ottoman rule could create a dangerous power vacuum.
-Also, Serbia and Greece held some resentment at the establishment of what they saw as a Greater Bulgaria, and felt deprived from the spoils of Ottoman decline.
+Also, Serbia and Greece held resentment at the establishment of what they saw as a Greater Bulgaria, and felt deprived from the spoils of Ottoman decline.

 This prompted the Great Powers to obtain a revision of this treaty.
 The subsequent Congress of Berlin a few months later was a meeting of the European Great Powers' which revised the Treaty of San Stefano.
 Although Greece and Serbia succeeded in becoming independent Kingdoms, autonomous from Turkey.
 Bulgaria's lost much of the territory it had gained, losing Thrace and Macedonia back to the Turks.
 These events all conspired to create tensions which would spill over into war.
 The issue of irredentism and nationalism gained great prominence after the creation of Greater Bulgaria and Turkish collapse following the 1878 Treaty of San Stefano.
 In the first half of the 20th century, control over Macedonia was a key point of contention between Bulgaria, Greece, and Serbia.